mk-fg/reliable-discord-client-irc-daemon/README.md

     `host 351 mk-fg 22.05.1 rdircd rdircd discord-to-irc bridge` on the first line, which is definitely useful to report, if it's not the latest one in this git repo.

+    Sending "help" to #rdircd.debug or #rdircd.control channels should also print rdircd version somewhere at the top of the response.

-Generally if an issue is easy to reproduce (e.g. "I send message X anywhere and get this error"), it can be reported without digging much deeper for more info, as presumably anyone debugging it should be able to do that as well, but maybe info above can still be helpful to identify any of the more non-obvious problems, or maybe give an idea where to look at for fixing or working around these.
+Generally if an issue is easy to reproduce (e.g. "I send message X anywhere and get this error"), it can be reported without digging much deeper for more info, as presumably anyone looking into it should be able to do that as well, but maybe info above can still be helpful to identify any less-obvious problems, or maybe give an idea where to look at for fixing or working around these.

 <a name=hdr-random_tips_and_tricks></a>